Spring Sprinkler Start-Ups

 The most important consideration when planning your spring start-up is the condition of the ground.
 Starting up your system before the ground thaws can lead to pipe damage and other issues.
 That’s why it’s critical to work with a knowledgeable professional such as Omaha’s Nature’s Helper.
 Before doing any work, we’ll assess whether or not the conditions are right and advise you accordingly.

 A Spring Start-up is usually completed in April & May.
 We turn the water on that “feeds” the sprinkler system, the controller is reset if needed and all sprinkler heads are inspected for proper adjustments and coverage.

 Many of our customers are eager to start their sprinklers in April, when overnight temps still dip below freezing.
 If you turn on your sprinklers before May 15th, pay attention to forecasts of freezing temps.
 If cold weather is predicted, we recommend protecting your backflow device to prevent freeze damage.
 You can wrap your backflow with blankets or towels.
 Then keep that dry by covering with a plastic garbage bag or tarp.
-Or you can ask us about our Insulated Backflow Covers.

 When’s the perfect time to turn on your sprinklers?